RaraCE/RaraCE.github.io/README.md

 [Diploma](./diploma.jpg)

 A highlight of the things I learned over the years.
 Each subject provided different challenges to overcome and strengthened me to become a better scientist.
-Click one to read more about what I had learned.

 1. [Physics](./physics.md)
 2. **Chemistry** (Analytical/Physical, titrations, atomic spectroscopy, chemical analysis methods, etc.)